Acerca de

 Surveying high temperature geothermal reservoirs typically involves a combination of geological, geophysical, and geochemical techniques to identify and characterize the subsurface structures and properties that control the location, size, and potential of geothermal resources.
 The process typically involves several steps:

 Geophysical surveys are then conducted to identify and characterize subsurface structures and properties that may be associated with geothermal resources.
-This may include techniques such as gravity surveys, magnetic surveys, seismic surveys, and electrical resistivity surveys.
+This may include gravity, magnetic, seismic, and electrical resistivity surveys.

 Once potential geothermal resources are identified, exploratory drilling is conducted to confirm the existence of a reservoir and to obtain data on reservoir properties, such as temperature, pressure, and fluid chemistry.